 “You cannot have a healthy relationship with an unhealthy person.
 And the corollary of this is that you can’t be in a stable relationship with a narcissist or be married to a narcissist without participating in a narcissistic cycle to some degree.”

-Being with a narcissist may cause you not to have your feelings met.
+Being with a narcissist may cause you not to have your feelings validated or needs met.
 So, it is critical to be careful and be self-aware.
 If you grew up in a household filled with narcissists, you might be used to having your feelings be set aside.
-It would cost you a lot of energy.
+This kind of gaslighting could cost you a lot of energy.

 “If you are married to a narcissist, or in a relationship with a narcissist, it doesn’t matter how good you are, or how much you do.
 They will not love you because they cannot love you.”

 There are no easy strategies or answers for what to do if you’re married to a narcissist.
 If you are in love with a narcissist, you have to refrain from being dependent upon their happiness.
 Check out “How to Stop Being Codependent” for more on that topic.
 You might also think about when to call it quits.

 But no matter what, get some support for yourself to help you navigate this difficult life-space.
 Getting involved with a great therapist who can help you sort through your feelings, develop healthy boundaries, combat gaslighting, stay out of unhealthy relationship dynamics, and practice good self-care is absolutely vital to YOUR long term wellness, irregardless of what you decide to do about the relationship.